Background:

 Customer:

-Webex enterprise users who schedule & attend meetings.
+Webex enterprise users who schedule and attend meetings.

 Goal: